 A baby swing can be a helpful tool to help children who have reflux.
 The vibrations help to increase gastrointestinal motility and regulate the esophagus-gastric system.
 It is an option that you could try before resorting to medication.
 You may also want to consider restricting their time in any forward-facing carrier.

 The baby is more comfortable in the swing

 Parents of babies with reflux should provide a baby swing for the baby.
-It down movement of intestines slow down and stays in place for longer periods of time.
+Down movement of intestines slow down and stays in place for longer periods of time.
 Swings also allow the baby more freedom and a comfortable position for sleeping which is good for digestion.
 A baby who is comfortable will also be less likely to exhibit colic-type behavior, such as crying, irritability, fussiness, and spasms.

 Your baby will feel more secure

-Your baby will feel more secure and a lot better in their stomach if they’re upright.
+Your baby will feel more secure and a lot better in its stomach if they’re upright.
 So there’s not as much pressure on the stomach.
 When using a swing then your infant may feel more secure and comfortable since he/she won’t have any anxiety from feeling awkward.
 So baby swing is very helpful for your reflux infant.